shipyardapp/Shipyard-Documentation/docs/blueprint-library/box/box-overview.md

 # Box Blueprints Overview

-Shipyard's low-code Box blueprints allow users to connect their data in Box to the rest of their modern data stack.
+Platform's low-code Box blueprints allow users to connect their data in Box to the rest of their modern data stack.

 ## How to Use